ahujatejas06/EEA-Website/content/_index.md

     icon: "/images/blogs.jpeg"
     content: "EEA-Blogs, a blog series on recent happenings and rapid advances in the field of Electrical Engg."
     link: "/blogs"
-  - name: "Team"
-    icon: "/images/user-clock.svg"
-    content: "Our team comprises of a faculty advisor, 3 heads, and 20 secretaries.
-Nothing would have had been possible without the team's unity."
-    link: "/team"
   # - name: "Value for Money"
   #   icon: "/images/love.svg"
   #   content: "Lorem ipsum dolor sit amet consectetur adipisicing elit quam nihil"